mem48/geocompr/main.md

 Name             Extension              Info                                                                                                                                                                                                                                                                                     Type                Model
 ---------------  ---------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------  ------------------  --------------
 ESRI Shapefile   .shp (the main file)   One of the most popular vector file format.
 Consists of at least three files.
 The main files size cannot exceed 2 GB.
 It lacks support for mixed type.
 Columns names are limited to 10 characters, and number of columns are limited at 255.
 It has poor support for Unicode standard.
 Vector              Partialy open
-GeoJSON          .geojson                                                                                                                                                                                                                                                                                                        Vector
+GeoJSON          .geojson               Format designed for representation of simple features.
+It is the most offen used for a web applications.
+Vector              Open
-GPX              .gpx                                                                                                                                                                                                                                                                                                            Vector
+GPX              .gpx                   XML schema created for exchange of GPS data.
+Vector              Open
-KML              .kml                                                                                                                                                                                                                                                                                                            Vector
+GML              .gml                                                                                                                                                                                                                                                                                                            Vector
 GeoTIFF          .tiff                                                                                                                                                                                                                                                                                                           Raster
 Arc ASCII        .asc                                                                                                                                                                                                                                                                                                            Raster
 R-raster         .gri, .grd                                                                                                                                                                                                                                                                                                      Raster